siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Most other blockchain platforms run a layer-one blockchain, and the journeyman developer runs their smart-contract code in a virtual machine, or on a side chain that runs on top of the layer-one chain.
 In many circumstances, the end-user pays gas and transaction fees in the token of the layer-one chain, regardless of the end-user's objective.

-**In Komodo, You and Your Users Get A Blockchain All To Yourself**

 Komodo is completely different.
 You get your own full blockchain entirely to yourself.
-All that is required is that you keep the basic Komodo framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work), and also your connection to other blockchains in the Komodo ecosystem.
+All that is required is that you keep the basic Komodo framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work), and also your connection to other asset chains and features.

 **No Gas/Transaction Fees**

 Furthermore, your end-users do not have to pay gas/transaction fees in KMD for each transaction.
-Instead, you get to decide what is required, and we have created many tools to facilitate your approach.
+Instead, you get to decide what is required, and we feature many tools to facilitate your approach.

-**Limitless Scalability**
+**Limitless Scalability On Demand**

 Even more, because your asset chain is its own independent blockchain, your scalability is limitless and is not affected by activity elsewhere in the Komodo ecosystem.

-If another asset chain in the Komodo ecosystem has a sudden surge of activity, your asset chain does not slow down at all.
+If another asset chain in the Komodo ecosystem has a sudden surge of activity, your asset chain does not slow down at all, as you are both on entirely separate consensus mechanisms.

-On the other hand, if activity on your asset chain peaks and causes your chain to slow down, you can bifurcate your asset chain into two separate asset chains that are cross-chain compatible, through our MoMoM technology.
+On the other hand, if activity on your asset chain hits an extremely high level and causes your chain to slow down, you can bifurcate your asset chain into two linked asset chains.
 Using this method, we have already proved that the Komodo ecosystem can run more than 40,000 transactions per second, and we are prepared to scale to 1,000,000 and beyond.

-In Komodo, your creativity is not limited by the mathematical constraints that affect other blockchain platforms, but instead only by hardware and your imagination.
+Your creativity is not limited by the mathematical constraints that affect other blockchain platforms, but instead only by hardware and your imagination.

 If you want to write the first Uber-like dApp, Komodo is the platform for you.

+**Interoperability is a Cinch**

+Because our initial concept was to create a network of secure independent blockchains, we designed our network from the ground-up for interoperability.

+For example, you can run as many asset chains as you want, and through our cross-chain burn protocol, you can burn coins or tokens on one asset chain and have them show up on another.

+Or, maybe you want to coordinate with a business partner's asset chains?
+Not a problem.
+Our technology allows you to monitor and update your chain's state and smart-contracts based on observations of other asset chains and participating third-party blockchains.

+What if you want to trade value directly with blockchains outside the Komodo ecosystem?
+We've got you covered.
+With our atomic-swap powered decentralized exchange, BarterDEX, you can swap coins with any blockchain that is built on either the Bitcoin or Ethereum software.
+Support for additional blockchain software depends on demand.

+**Built-in Zero-knowledge Privacy**

+Many blockchain platforms say they'll have privacy some day, but how and when they'll get there remains a mystery.

+In Komodo, we knew privacy would be an essential feature for any developer with a good head on their shoulders.

+That's why we started our platform as a fork of Zcash (which is itself a fork of Bitcoin).

+The Zcash parameters aren't your usual coin-mixer.
+Rather, with this zero-knowledge technology, you have the tools to spend your coins while leaving zero data in the public domain for later analysis.

+Every asset chain has the Zcash parameters pre-installed, putting the power to protect both you and your end-users from people who just don't know how to mind their own business.

 **Your Blockchain's Engine Belongs to You**

-This setup grants a competitive level of freedom to your creative endeavors.
+Having a blockchain all to yourself grants a competitive level of freedom to your creative endeavors.

-The highly advanced developer that wishes to engineer their own consensus mechanism can move forward freely and rapidly with their ideas, backed up with the hash rate of Bitcoin.
+The highly advanced developer that wishes to engineer your own consensus mechanism can move forward rapidly with your ideas, backed up with the hash rate of Bitcoin.

 Unlike other platforms, there is no need to wait for the Komodo team to update either the default daemon's functionality, or to update the main Komodo blockchain (KMD).